hl7au/au-fhir-erequesting/input/pagecontent/auereqdi.md

     <td colspan="2">Last updated</td>
     <td>TBD</td>
     <td>TBD</td>
     <td>Work is underway in AU eRequesting to map this element.
-Feedback is requested on the appropriateness of using Provenance or an extension to support last updated.</td>
+Feedback is requested on the appropriateness of using Provenance or an extension to support last updated.
+Please comment by raising <a href="https://jira.hl7.org/projects/FHIR/issues">HL7 Jira Issues</a>.</td>
   </tr>
 </tbody>
 <thead>